Search skillsforcare.org.uk

 Resources

-Following Oliver McGowans death, in November 2019 the Government published 'Right to be heard' its response to the consultation on proposals for introducing mandatory learning disability and autism training for health and social care staff
+Following Oliver McGowans death in November 2019, the Government published: 'Right to be heard' the Government's response to the consultation on proposals for introducing mandatory learning disability and autism training for health and social care staff

-The response included a commitment to develop a standardised training package that aims to make sure staff working in health and social care receive learning disability and autism training, at the right level for their role which Skills for Care and HEE are co-ordinating the development of.
+The response included a commitment to develop a standardised training package that aims to make sure staff working in health and social care receive learning disability and autism training, at the right level for their role - Skills for Care and HEE have co-ordinated the development of these resources.

 Trials and evaluation

-If you have a question, please email us or HEE.
-You can also visit the Health Education England website to find out more about Oliver's campaign, the trial partners, what the training looks like, FAQs and stakeholder feedback.
+If you have a question, please email our Information Team or HEE.
+You can also visit the Health Education England website to find out more about Oliver's campaign, the trial partners, what the training looks like, FAQs, and stakeholder feedback.

-Skills for Care, National Development Team for Inclusion and the National Autistic Society have developed three resources to support health and social care commissioners improve how they commission services that support autistic people and improve the outcomes for them and their families.
+Skills for Care, National Development Team for Inclusion and the National Autistic Society have developed three resources to support health and social care commissioners improve how they commission services that support people with autism and improve the outcomes for them and their families.

 The following three resources have been developed in partnership with autistic people and organisations that are engaged with autistic people: